jerryhgladinet/docs/admin/source/chapter03.rst

     CREATING A NEW TENANT

+The first screen under "New Tenant" is asking for "Start from Scratch" or "Import and migrate data from  Anchor".

-The first screen under "New Tenant" is asking for a few parameters related to who the tenant is.
+When you select "Add New Tenant from Scratch", The next screen is asking for a few parameters related to who the tenant is.

 .. figure:: _static/image_s4_3_24.png